Phone First.

 Response area

-Two-hour on-site target across the city and immediate region.
+Rapid on-site response target across the city and immediate region.
 Phone-first triage runs in parallel — work starts the moment the call is picked up.

 Common questions